Community-led total sanitation: Triggering

-The "CLTS Handbook" from 2008 states that there is no "one way" of doing triggering in CLTS.
+The "CLTS Handbook" from 2008 states there is no "one way" of triggering in CLTS.
 A rough sequence of steps is given in this handbook which could be followed.
 Facilitators are encouraged to modify and change activities depending on the local situation.

-The UNICEF manual approved for use of CLTS in Sierra Leone suggests the following steps for the triggering process:
+The UNICEF manual approved for the use of CLTS in Sierra Leone suggests the following steps for the triggering process: